cs5220-f20/matmul-project/README.md

 and `timing-blas.csv`.
 Note that you need to be using the Anaconda module if you are going to explicitly run the Python version, since the script uses Pandas (which the system Python lacks).

+## Optimization Tips and Tricks

+Please refer to these [notes](http://www.cs.cornell.edu/~bindel/class/cs5220-f11/notes/serial-tuning.pdf) to get started.
+The notes discuss blocking, buffering, SEE instructions, and auto-tuning, among other optimizations.
+The [Roofline Paper] (http://www.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-134.pdf) discussed in class on 9/08/2015 is also worth looking at, also you might have to do a bit of extra reading.
+The previous Project instructions for this assignment can be found [here] (https://bitbucket.org/dbindel/cs5220-s14/wiki/HW1).
+Assume for the time being that the final submission instructions for this assignment have not changed.